Skip to Content

 How many people can fit in the inside cabins on Britannia?

 It is worth noting that P&O will not push the two bottom beds together when there are guests staying above.
 Not sure why this is the case.
-Below shows the pullmen beds in the ceiling.
+Below are the Pullman beds in the ceiling.

 inside cabin britannia pullman beds 4 sharing twin beds ceiling